 Please note the following guidelines and restrictions:

 In NYU Stern’s famed essay three, you are offered a phenomenal opportunity to differentiate yourself from the rest of the applicant pool in two distinct ways.
-First, you can do so via the vehicle by which you choose to reveal your persona.
+The first is the vehicle through which you choose to reveal your persona.
 By using a creative and captivating format, you can grab the admissions committee’s interest and compel your reader to pay closer attention to your content.
-However, be sure to consider the possible limitations of certain clever options in conjunction with their uniqueness.
+However, be sure to consider the possible limitations of certain clever options, not just their uniqueness.
 For example, although a baseball card may be aesthetically pleasing, this format severely limits the amount of information you can convey because of its size and anticipated style.
-Instead, if you were to submit a eulogy theoretically written by your best friend (do not use this idea; it is now public), the format would be sufficiently broad to allow you to touch on all that is unique about your profile.
-The second way in which this essay question allows you to differentiate yourself is through your content.
+Instead, if you were to submit a eulogy theoretically written by your best friend (note: do not use this idea; it is now public), the format would be sufficiently broad to allow you to touch on all that is unique about you.
+The second way this essay question allows you to differentiate yourself is through your content.
 Ideally, you will use this opportunity to showcase a diversity of professional, personal, academic and community accomplishments that you were not able to share in essays one and two.
 Essay three allows you to reveal your true personality and “likeability” beyond your professional/academic competencies.

-One important note: NYU Stern is now accepting multimedia presentations, but you should not feel compelled to use this option and should not worry about your Web design or video production skills relative to others’ if you do choose this method.
-Content trumps style.
-In fact, at a recent mbaMission event, we interviewed various admissions officers, students and alumni from NYU Stern who spoke of some incredibly simple essay threes that captivated the admissions committee—many of which were straightforward essays!
+One important note: NYU Stern is now accepting multimedia presentations, but do not feel compelled to use this option if this is not something with which you are comfortable, and if you do choose this method, do not worry about the level of your Web design or video production skills relative to others’.
+For this essay, content trumps style.
+In fact, at a recent mbaMission event, we interviewed various admissions officers, students and alumni from NYU Stern who spoke of some incredibly simple essay threes that had captivated the admissions committee—and many of these were straightforward essays!